 The Journalist’s Resource publishes its written content under a Creative Commons — Attribution/No derivatives license.
 This means you can republish our articles for free, both online and in print, and we encourage you to do so.
 Thank you for helping us to inform the news!
 We only ask that you follow a few basic guidelines:

 - Please do not edit our pieces other than making minor changes to adhere to your publication’s preferred style guide.
 It’s OK to add serial commas if that’s what your newsrooms uses, for example.
-But please ask for permission to make major changes, including changes to headlines or translations into other languages.
-Please address questions and requests to Carmen Nobel at email@example.com.
+But please ask for permission to make major changes, including translations into other languages.
+Please address questions and requests to Carmen Nobel at firstname.lastname@example.org.

 - Please note that you’re not required to include the text of the subhed that appears below the headlines of our pieces.
 (But you’re welcome to include it if you wish!)

 - Some of our longer pieces include graphics with story tips and other sidebar graphics directed toward journalists.
-It’s OK to republish those pieces without including those graphics.
+You’re permitted to republish those pieces without including those graphics.
+It’s also OK to republish the graphics to include in your own stories.

 - If you republish one of our pieces online, please link back to the original piece and include all hyperlinks from the original piece.